-The laptop market is still alive thanks to business and gaming
+The laptop market is still alive thanks to business, gaming, and most recently, WFH

-Due to a relative lack of eye-opening innovation and the proliferation of alternative devices, laptops are seeing their demand dwindle by the year.
-It should come as no surprise that tablets are eating into laptops’ and (even more so) desktops’ market revenue as they continue to populate the proverbial sea.
-As such, laptop shipments are decreasing and their average selling price is falling accordingly.
+Due to a relative lack of eye-opening innovation and the proliferation of alternative devices in America, laptops are seeing their demand dwindle by the year.
+This year in particular, retail analytic firm Stackline found that in May, during the thick of the pandemic, traffic to laptop product pages grew, while conversion rates plummeted from 3% to 1.5%.
+Furthermore, it should come as no surprise that tablets are eating into laptops’ and (even more so) desktops’ market revenue as they continue to populate the proverbial sea.
+Subsequently, laptop shipments are decreasing and the average selling price is falling accordingly.

-That being said, the laptop market is still very much afloat, in part due to the niche needs of the business and gaming sectors.
-Furthermore, laptops’ popularity benefits from a speedy average stock replenishment time of 27 days (versus 114 days for tablets).
-That said, tablets do have a higher stocking freshness rate – a stat that indicates the percentage of products newly added within a selected time range – at 34% compared to laptops’ 27%.
+That being said, the laptop market is still very much afloat, largely due to the needs of businesses, the work from home scenario, online classes, and gaming sectors.
+Their reputation for reliability in that context is strengthened by a speedy average stock replenishment time of 27 days, versus 114 days for tablets.
+That said, tablets do have a higher stocking freshness rate (a statistic that indicates the percentage of products newly added within a selected time range) at 34% compared to laptops’ 27%.
+This year, however, both stock replenishment rates have been heavily impacted worldwide- and this lack of stock has been cited as a reason for drops in conversion rates.

-Additionally, our product lifecycle analysis shows that the best time to catch a discount for laptops is around the holiday season in December.
-That’s in contrast with mobile devices, which benefit from the largest average price cuts right now – in February!
+Additionally, our product life cycle analysis shows that the best time to catch a discount for laptops in the USA is around the holiday season in December.
+That’s in contrast with mobile devices, which benefit from the largest average price cuts early in the year.

 Of all consumer electronics, mobile devices have the highest category freshness